microsoft/language-server-protocol/_specifications/base/0.9/specification.md

 }
 ```

 The token received via the `workDoneToken` property in a request's param literal is only valid as long as the request has not send a response back.
+Canceling work done progress is done by simply
+canceling the corresponding request.

 There is no specific client capability signaling whether a client will send a progress token per request.
 The reason for this is that this is in many clients not a static aspect and might even change for every request instance for the same request type.
 So the capability is signal on every request instance by the presence of a `workDoneToken` property.